green-fox-academy/lillaqa/README.md

 # lillaqa

-Repository for Lilla Kovács, codegirlz, accenture
+Repository of Lilla Kovács.
+Related to the codegirlz & accenture course.

 ## Repsitory structure